danchitnis/webgl-plot/README.md

 ## Thick Lines

 However notice that due to computation of the line data points, the performance of the thick lines is nearly _6 times slower_ than the normal lines.
 Only use thick lines when you need to see the lines clearly for example when highlighting a specific line.
 Further information can be found below.
 For benchmarking, see the [benchmark](https://github.com/danchitnis/webgl-plot#benchmark) section.

+## Version `next` coming soon 🎉

+The next version is currently under development.
+More computation is moved to the GPU, significantly improving performance.
+These improvements specifically benefit the rolling plot and the scatter plot.
+However, these changes require a rewrite of the main library and migration to `webgl2`.
+The current version will remain as no maintenance is needed since it is based on pure javascript.
+See an example [here](https://codesandbox.io/s/wbglscatteracc-krsvmy).

 ## Python vesrion now released!! 🥳